 1. All bump stops are placed with the narrower end facing the shock body (see photos below).
-To facilitate fit of the M10 Bilstein hardened spacer (below), a counterbore has been molded into to bump stop.
-No other modification is allowed or necessary.
+To facilitate fit of the Bilstein hardened spacer (below), a counterbore has been molded into to bump stop.
+No modification is allowed or necessary.
 The spacer will fit flush when inserted fully.

-NOTE1: For those converting from the AWR/Mazdaspeed kit (where the Bilstein spacer may have been thrown away) or who lost the spacers from the original Bilstein shock boxes, 4 additional M10 shaft spacers are included in the FCM kit.
+NOTE1: For those converting from the AWR/Mazdaspeed kit (where the Bilstein spacer may have been thrown away), 4 additional spacers are now included in the FCM kit.

-2. Place bump stop on shaft (36mm shown) followed by the round M10 Bilstein spacer (item 9).
-Only use one spacer per shock!
+2. Place bump stop on shaft (36mm shown) followed by the Bilstein nut.